 Indefinite scalability in maximum individual complexity (which would imply indefinite scalability in diversity) is tested for in Geb by varying two parameters: the hard-coded limit on the number of neurons an individual can have, and world length, which gives a bound (length squared) on population size.
+The combined (previous plus new) results are first reported along the previous lines.
+Then additional analysis, made possible by the new results, is given of the results when scaling both world length and maximum number of neurons per individual, together.

-The results show maximum individual complexity to be asymptotically bounded when scaling the maximum number of neurons per individual alone but indicate that it may be indefinitely scalable when scaling both the maximum number of neurons per individual and world length together.
-However, this is not yet a clear finding, and results when scaling world length alone indicate that there may be a general problem of false positives from this approach.
-Further analysis is needed.
+The results show maximum individual complexity to be asymptotically bounded when scaling the maximum number of neurons per individual alone but indicate that it is indefinitely scalable, or at least scalable to the extent tested so far (with runtimes in years and billions of reproductions per run), when scaling both the maximum number of neurons per individual and world length together.